timkomate/weather-monitor/README.md

    - To use the OpenWeatherMap API, you need to obtain an API key.
 You can sign up and get your API key from the [OpenWeatherMap website](https://home.openweathermap.org/users/sign_up).

 3. Configuration:
-   - Create a file named `secrets.json` in the same directory as the script.
+   - Create a file named `secrets.json` (or copy the example form the `configs/` directory) in the root directory as the script.
 This file should contain your API key in the following format:

 ```
 {